pasrakan/ci-in-business/README.md

 # Causal Inference for Business Decision Making — Reference Code

-Reference code accompanying the course *Causal Inference for Business Decision Making* at TUM.
+Reference code accompanying the course *Causal Inference for Business Decision Making*.

 Each session has a paired `sessionN.py` and `sessionN.R` file with end-to-end runnable examples.